graphops/file-hosting-service/README.md

   - [ ] Runs TAP agent for receipt management
 - [ ] Subfile Client
   - [x] Request using ipfs_hash
-  - [ ] also use available budget for the overall subfile
+    - [ ] take budget for the overall subfile
-    - [ ] add free_token to request
+      - [ ] construct receipts using budget and chunk sizes
       - [ ] add receipt to request
+    - [x] add free_token to request
     - [ ] This may live somewhere else (Gateway?)
       - [x] Read subfile manifest
-      - [ ] construct receipts using budget and chunk sizes
     - [ ] Ping indexer endpoints data availability
     - [ ] Ping indexer endpoints for pricing and performances, run indexer selection
     - [x] Construct and send requests to indexer endpoints
       - [ ] Parallelize requests
   - [x] Wait for the responses (For now, assume that the response chunks correspond with the verifiable chunks)
     - [x] Keeps track of the downloaded and missing pieces, continually requesting missing pieces until the complete file is obtained